 Much like Cain and Abel offered the fruits of their labors to God (like people who Tithe in modern day times) you can also offer your work itself to God.
 In fact, there are many in this day and age who offer their work to God.
 One such person was St. Josemaria Escriva “An hour of study… is an hour of prayer,” wrote St. Josemaria Escriva.
 He believed that you could turn all the events of your life into opportunities to love and serve God…

 If you think about it, duty requires us to work even though very often we’d rather be doing other things like sitting on the beach sipping margaritas.
 Work is a sacrifice, an offering that can be greatly pleasing for God.
 Through work we better our society and please God.
 Imagine a kind nurse who eases your stay at a hospital; a knowledgeable doctor who operates and cures you; a mother who cares for her newborn; or a CEO of a company whose business savvy creates many jobs for people so that they can support their families.
 Our work matters.

 Do you ever feel like Cain?
 Do dark thoughts plague you?
 What to do?
 It’s not enough to attempt to pluck out the darkness within you.
 It’s imperative to replace the darkness with new good thoughts.
 It takes practice.
 It takes prayer.
 It takes reading the Gospels and other good books that will teach you to fill you mind with better things, and create in you a heart like Abel’s.

 It takes work and time.
 Arnold Schwarzenegger didn’t start out with his muscular build.
 He worked hard on it for years.
 It may take years to change your heart and mind, so it takes patience and fortitude.
 But a God centered life is worth it.
 God understands us.
 We are his beloved children.
 Be assured, if we are willing, He will help.
-In fact, He will be our number one fan!
+In fact, He is our #1 fan!